 Deputies: 4 charged after 15-year-old girl danced at strip club in Orange County

-Four people have been arrested on human trafficking charges after they were accused of allowing a 15-year-old girl to dance in a strip club.
+Four people have been arrested on human trafficking charges after they were accused of allowing a 15-year-old girl to dance in a strip club, our sister station WFTV in Orlando reports.

 This is the first time the owner or operator of a strip club has been arrested on these charges in Orange County.